code4sac/learning-blocks/Documentation Directory/Database_documentation.md

 pgadmin4
 ```

-On first run, it will ask you to configure a username and password to be used to log into pgAdmin.
-You can use anything
+On the first run, it will ask you to configure a username and password to be used to log into pgAdmin.
-you want, such as my-email@gmail.com and `randompassword`.
+You can use anything you want, such as my-email@gmail.com and `randompassword`.

 > Make sure to save your username and password somewhere; it won't be visible again.
 To recover a lost password, see the
 > section below.